JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/index.md

 ---

-With PyCharm you can test your Python applications using one of your favorite testing frameworks:
+With PyCharm you can test your Python applications using your favorite testing frameworks in a visual and friendly environment.
+The IDE takes care of the all key testing operations.

+With this tutorial you will

 - Create tests
 - Run tests on demand and automatically
-- Parametrize tests, use sets of testing data
+- Parametrize tests
+- Run tests in parallel
 - Implement test scenarios
 - Configure tests
 - Test for different Python versions
-- Obtain statistics with Coverage
+- Obtain code coverage statistics

-You can run tests in parallel on several CPUs to optimize execution of your pytest tests.